Australian artist Kirrily Hammond has lived and worked in Copenhagen, Denmark, since the end of 2018.

-Kirrily Hammond is a Melbourne based artist whose practice encompasses painting, drawing and printmaking.
-The landscape has been a constant theme in her work across all mediums, and her images are intuitive responses to her surroundings.
-Two recent series of paintings titled ‘Gippsland Twilight’ 2008-12 and ‘Brunswick East’ 2012-14, are drawn from explorations of Victorian roads and suburban backstreets.
+The landscape has been a constant theme in her practice for over twenty five years and her images are intuitive responses to her surroundings.
+Inspiration for her paintings, such as the two series ‘Gippsland Twilight’ 2008-12 and ‘Brunswick East’ 2012-14, is drawn from explorations of country roads and suburban backstreets.
 At the end of the day, when the light is fading, the landscape becomes indistinguishable and quiet vistas are punctuated by the glow of car headlights and occasional street lights.
 Kirrily’s works are about capturing small moments of sublime in the everyday, inspired by the delicate transience of a dandelion, evening light through a car window and memories of a place.

-Kirrily has also worked in the Australian arts sector since 1995 and has been Curator – Collection at Monash University Museum of Art since 2005 and a Board Member of National Exhibitions Touring Support (NETS Victoria) from 2011 to 2015.
-Her curatorial projects include 15 Minutes of Fame: 20 Years of Pop Prints, NGV International, 2004; Extra-Aesthetic: 25 Views of the Monash University Collection, MUMA, 2005; Reverie, 2006,Materiality, 2007 and Fictions, 2008 at the Switchback Gallery, Monash University, Gippsland Campus; Premonitions: The Monash University Collection 1961-2007, McClelland Gallery+Sculpture Park, 2008; Richard Lewer: Nobody Likes a Show Off, MUMA, 2009; The Devil Had a Daughter, MUMA, 2011; Self Conscious: Contemporary Portraiture, MUMA, 2012; Nocturne, Arts Project Australia, Melbourne 2013; and co-curator for Linda Marrinon: Figure Sculpture MUMA 2015.
+Kirrily has concurrently worked in the museum and arts sector since 1995 and was Curator – Collection, then Collection Manager at Monash University Museum of Art (MUMA) in Melbourne from 2005-2018.
+She was a Board Member of National Exhibitions Touring Support (NETS Victoria) from 2011 to 2015, including Chair 2014-15.
+Her curatorial projects include 15 Minutes of Fame: 20 Years of Pop Prints, National Gallery of Victoria, International, 2004; Extra-Aesthetic: 25 Views of the Monash University Collection, MUMA, 2005; Reverie, 2006,Materiality, 2007 and Fictions, 2008 at the Switchback Gallery, Monash University, Gippsland Campus; Premonitions: The Monash University Collection 1961-2007, McClelland Gallery+Sculpture Park, 2008; Richard Lewer: Nobody Likes a Show Off, MUMA, 2009; The Devil Had a Daughter, MUMA, 2011; Self Conscious: Contemporary Portraiture, MUMA, 2012; Nocturne, Arts Project Australia, Melbourne 2013; and co-curator for Linda Marrinon: Figure Sculpture MUMA 2015.